Trusted Clarksville Family Lawyers Ready To Serve You

 Take the First Step Today

 Family law disputes can become so stressful that it is difficult to maintain objectivity in the midst of such turmoil.
 It is for this reason, more than any other, that your choice of a family law firm is likely to be the most important decision you make in the entire case.
 At Batson Nolan PLC, we have been serving clients for over 150 years, and there is a reason why we have lasted so long.
-Our law firm understand both the technical and the human side of family law disputes, and we simply will not rest until justice is done.
+Our law firm understands both the technical and the human side of family law disputes, and we simply will not rest until justice is done.

 Get Help Now – Call Us Today

 To schedule an initial appointment, call a committed Clarksville family law firm at (931) 647-1501 or contact us online.

 We proudly serve clients in Clarksville and the communities of Fort Campbell, Springfield, Ashland City, Dickson, Dover, and Erin, we also regularly practice in Nashville and Sumner County.